-We recommend most people take at least one month off from work, unless their job is quite sedentary.
+We recommend to most people to take at least one month off from work, unless their job is quite sedentary.
 You should discuss this with your surgeon.

 When can I have sexual intercourse?

 The time to resume should be discussed with your surgeon.